 - A list of school and non-school related clubs and organizations in which you have participated since your freshman year as well as any corresponding leadership positions.

 - A list of honors and awards that you received when participating in school, and non-school related clubs and organizations.

 - A list of volunteer organizations with which you have served, plus any awards and honors that you have received for your participation.

 - A list of athletic accomplishments school and non-school based in which you have been involved as well as any awards, honors and leadership positions you have received for your participation.

 - One letter of recommendation will be required to submit your application.
 The recommendation can come from an adult that knows you well.
 It can be a coach, teacher, counselor, activities director or youth group leader.
 You may upload a PDF of the letter or ask the individual to upload a letter on your behalf through our website button below.

 - Stage 1 High school nominates student athletes in March.

 - Stage 2 Each nominated individual completes the online application in April.

 - Stage 3 A group of trained volunteers selects one student from each high school.

-- Stage 4 Announcement of recipients in early June.
+- Stage 4 Announcement of recipients in Late May.

-- Stage 5 The recipients will be celebrated in June.
+- Stage 5 The recipients will be celebrated in the summer.